 Alphabet share price volatility

 Alphabet Inc. provides online advertising services in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
-It offers performance and brand advertising services.
-The company operates through Google and Other Bets segments.
-The Google segment offers products, such as Ads, Android, Chrome, Google Cloud, Google Maps, Google Play, Hardware, Search, and YouTube, as well as technical infrastructure; and digital content.
+The company offers performance and brand advertising services.
+It operates through Google Services, Google Cloud, and Other Bets segments.
+The Google Services segment provides products and services, such as ads, Android, Chrome, hardware, Google Maps, Google Play, Search, and YouTube, as well as technical infrastructure; and digital content.
 The Google Cloud segment offers infrastructure and data analytics platforms, collaboration tools, and other services for enterprise customers.
-The Other Bets segment includes businesses, including Access, Calico, CapitalG, GV, Verily, Waymo, and X, as well as Internet and television services.
-The company has an agreement with Sabre Corporation to develop an artificial intelligence-driven technology platform for travel.
-Alphabet Inc. was founded in 1998 and is headquartered in Mountain View, California.
+The Other Bets segment sells internet and TV services, as well as licensing and research and development services.
+The company was founded in 1998 and is headquartered in Mountain View, California.

 Frequently asked questions